spiral/docs/grpc/configuration.md

-# GRPC - Installation and Configuration
+ GRPC - Installation and Configuration
-The [GRPC](https://grpc.io/) protocol provides extremely efficient way of cross-service communication for distributed applications.
-The public toolkit include instruments to generate client and server code-bases for many languages allowing the developer to use the most optimal language for the task.
+The [GRPC](https://grpc.io/) protocol provides an extremely efficient way of cross-service communication for distributed applications.
+The public toolkit includes instruments to generate client and server code-bases for many languages allowing the developer to use the most optimal language for the task.

 The default [GRPC build](https://github.com/spiral/app-grpc) includes pre-installed version of [spiral/php-grpc](https://github.com/spiral/php-grpc) library.

-> You will need to generate application key and certificate in order to make GRPC bundle work, see below how to do that.
+> You will need to generate an application key and certificate to make GRPC bundle work, see below how to do that.

 You can read more about protobuf [here](https://developers.google.com/protocol-buffers/docs/overview).

 ## Toolkit Installation
-It is possible to run PHP application without any dependencies out of the box.
-However, in order to develop, debug and extend GRPC project you will need a number of applications.
+It is possible to run a PHP application without any dependencies out of the box.
+However, to develop, debug, and extend the GRPC project, you will need several instruments.

 ### Install Protoc
-In order to compile `.proto` files into target language you will have to install the `protoc` compiler.
+To compile `.proto` files into the target language, you will have to install the `protoc` compiler.

 You can download the latest `protoc` binaries from [https://github.com/protocolbuffers/protobuf/releases](https://github.com/protocolbuffers/protobuf/releases).

 ### PHP Server Plugin
 Download and install `protoc-gen-php-grpc` from [spiral/php-grpc releases page](https://github.com/spiral/php-grpc/releases).
-This plugin is require to generate service code for your applications.
+This plugin is required to generate a service code for your applications.

-> Make sure that plugin is available in your PATH.
+> Make sure that the plugin is available in your PATH.

 ### Install Protobuf extension (optional)
-In order to achieve higher performance on larger messages make sure to install `protobuf` extension for PHP.
+To achieve higher performance on larger messages, make sure to install a `protobuf` extension for PHP.

 You can compile the extension manually or install it via [PECL](https://pecl.php.net/package/protobuf).